 The mission grew up because, in the early 1700s, the native cultures and people of South Texas found themselves under attack.
 Apache attacked from the north, dangerous diseases migrated up from Mexico, and an intense drought persisted.
 These people saw their only option for survival as laying within these foreign missions.
 By accepting the safety of these missions, they renounced their traditional way of life to essentially become Spanish, taking a new religion and swearing allegiance to a distant king.

 Franciscan missionaries organized the mission complexes in the 18th century and, as recognized by UNESCO, demonstrate the Spanish Crown’s endeavors to colonize, proselytize and guard the northern frontier of New Spain.
 The San Antonio Missions also show tangible signs of the interweaving of Spanish and local cultures, demonstrated in the ornamental details of churches, which connect Catholic symbols with indigenous patterns and motifs inspired by nature.
 The San Antonio Missions protects not only the architectural and archaeological structures of the missions but associated farmlands, housing, churches, and granaries, as well as primitive water distribution systems.

-Visiting these missions is an absolute must when in San Antonio, Texas, and is relatively easy as the four missions each have their own visitor areas.
+Visiting these missions is an absolute must when in San Antonio, (as they are landmarks of Texas), and is relatively easy as the four missions each have their own visitor areas.
 They are all located around 2-3 miles apart from each other and are well connected by biking trails.